The best beaches in Split © Copyright Pelican Tours Split.

 Bačvice beach in Split © Copyright Pelican Tours Split.

 Probably the most famous and one of the best beaches in Split as it is the spot where the unique game Picigin was born.
-The sandy and shallow bay offers excellent conditions for this water sport, in which a team of players aims to keep a small rubber ball (usually an old tennis-ball without its yellow felt) in the air as long as possible.
+The sandy and shallow bay offer excellent conditions for this water sport, in which a team of players aims to keep a small rubber ball (usually an old tennis ball without its yellow felt) in the air as long as possible.
 As the ball is bounced between the players, they try to perform acrobatic stunts when catching and hitting it.
 If you visit Bačvice beach, a game of Picigin is certainly a thing to do.

 Ovčice beach in Split © Copyright Pelican Tours Split.

-Ovčice is a small pebble beach just around the corner from Bačvice and worth visiting as there are much less people and the water is clear due to a pebble-covered seabed.
+Ovčice is a small pebble beach just around the corner from Bačvice and worth visiting as there are much fewer people and the water is clear due to a pebble-covered seabed.
 There is a nice bar that serves refreshing drinks on hot summer days, sanitary facilities and a shower.

 Firule beach is the often neglected little sister of famous Bačvice beach.
 As it is also sandy and very shallow, it is a popular spot for families who do not like the crowds at Bačvice as well as Picigin players.
 To reach the beach you continue from Bačvice along the seafront promenade in the eastern direction and pass Ovčice beach.
 Firule beach lies in the bay of the same name and is well protected when the north winds blow.
 The 240 m long beach is equipped with a public shower and a relaxing bar.